SamOBrienOlinger/drf-spoodle-space/README.md

 The site is designed to engage millions of potential Users around the world who:

-* may already have a Cockapoo dog and need to learn about how to best take care of their dog.
+* May already have a Cockapoo dog and need to learn about how to best take care of their dog.

-* may be thinking about getting a new Cockapoo dog and require more information to make their decision.
+* May be thinking about getting a new Cockapoo dog and require more information to make their decision.

- * may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.
+ * May already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.

-* will enjoy sharing photographs and videos of their pets.
+* Will enjoy sharing photographs and videos of their pets.

-In order to acheive the project's most important goals of enhancing both the UI and UX, how data is manipulated via the front-end application was of fundamental importance.
+In order to achieve the project's most important goals of enhancing both the UI and UX, how data is manipulated via the front-end application was of fundamental importance.

 ## Contents